You are here

 - Share successes and identify gaps and other challenges related to Parity and the ACA.

-- Connect MHA affiliates and other mental health stakeholders to determine future actions to optimize the impact of Parity and the ACA and address coverage and care gaps.
+- Connect MHA affiliates and other mental health stakeholders to explore future actions to optimize the impact of Parity and the ACA and address coverage and care gaps.

 Lodging - Reserve your hotel room at the Sheraton Atlanta.
 Single and double rooms are available at a group rate of $196/night (including tax) until August 20th.